Skip to Content

 5. Reverence Space

-This is a special space inside Seodaemun Prison because it is an art exhibit dedicated to the memory of anti-colonial independence activists who lost their lives.
+The Reverence Space is an art exhibit dedicated to the memory of anti-colonial independence activists who lost their lives.
+You’ll find it just past the Leper’s Building.

 6. Execution Building

-One of the most shocking buildings inside Seodaemun Prison is the Execution House.
-Constructed in 1910, it was used to carry out the death sentence from the Japanese Colonial Period until 1987.
+One of the most shocking buildings inside Seodaemun Prison is the execution house.
+Constructed in 1910, this small house was used to carry out the death sentence during the Japanese colonial period until 1987.

 7. Corpse Removal Exit